uzikilon/backbone-poller/README.md

 ===============
 Backbone poller is an simple utility that allows polling on any Backbone model or collection.

-While some browsers servers support long polling (comet) and Web Sockets, for basic operations such as checking for new messages in a mailbox, In many cases it is sufficient to run a standard http request every few seconds to keep the client synced with the server.
+Some modern browsers and servers support Web Sockets oe long polling (comet) and allow advanced polling models update options.
+Hoever, in many cases it is sufficient to run a standard http request every few seconds to keep the client synced with the server. for instance, basic operations such as checking for new messages in a mailbox.

+Backbone poller helps with these cases:

-* Backbone poller allows you to poll without extending you base backbone models or collections
-* Backbone poller is 100% compliant with any Backbone model or collection.
+** Backbone poller allows you to poll without extending you base backbone models or collections ** Backbone poller is 100% compliant with any Backbone model or collection.

 Basic Usage:
 ------------